Things to Do and See While Traveling in Costa Rica

 One tour takes you from the town of La Fortuna to the Fortuna waterfalls in the rainforest overlooking the town.
 You’ll get a wonderful view of Arenal Volcano, leave the horses on a hill and descend on foot along a forest path to the falls plummeting 200 feet into a deep pool, where you can take a cool dip.

-Canopy Tours: One of the most popular activities in Costa Rica is the cloud forest canopy tour.
-You can take a traditional ride, the kind you’ve seen on TV where you’re strapped in a harness and pulled along a cable from one treetop platform to the next, or you can try the aerial gondola rides.
+Canopy Tours: One of the most popular activities in Costa Rica is the cloud forest canopy tour, also known as ziplining.
+You can take a traditional ride, the kind you’ve seen on TV where you’re strapped in a harness and zoom along a cable at high speed from one treetop platform to the next, or you can try the aerial gondola rides, which are much slower and allow you to sit comfortably.
 Either way, keep your eyes peeled for forest wildlife, which you’ll be able to see in their natural habitat.
-There’s been a proliferation of canopy tour companies in the country, so be sure you choose a well-established one with good safety practices.
+There’s been a proliferation of canopy tour companies in the country, so be sure to choose a well-established one with good safety practices.
+Some of the best canopy tours in the country can be found in the Lake Arenal region and the Monteverde cloud forest.

 Tourism in San Jose